Identifiability of causal effects with non-Gaussianity and auxiliary covariates: Introduction

 However, auxiliary variables like instrumental variables or proxy variables, may be unavailable in real scenarios because of stringent assumptions.
 To address this, many researchers focus on employing valid instrumental variables from a candidate instrument set~\citep{kang2016instrumental,guo2018confidence,windmeijer2019use} or imposing additional nonlinear model assumptions when only an invalid IV is available~\citep{liu2022mendelian,sun2022selective}.
-With non-Gaussian data, identifying causal effects is still possible in the absence of auxiliary variables.
-The work of~\citet{shimizu2006linear} performs LiNGAM (short for Linear Non-Gaussian Acyclic Model) analysis and shows the causal structure and the causal effect are both identifiable.
-Then~\citet{hoyer2008estimation} extends LiNGAM to linear non-Gaussian settings with hidden variables and shows that the causal order and the causal effect are both identifiable.
+But the identification issue without a valid IV cannot be properly tackled even under the linear model setting.
+In comparison, with linear non-Gaussian model structure, identifying causal order or causal effects is still possible in the absence of auxiliary variables.
+The work of~\citet{shimizu2006linear} performs LiNGAM (short for Linear Non-Gaussian Acyclic Model) analysis and shows {the causal structure} is identifiable using independent component analysis~\citep{stone2002independent}. { {Then the paper from~\citet{hoyer2008causal1} further slightly relax the non-Gaussian assumptions of LiNGAM.}} Following this, ~\citet{hoyer2008estimation} extends LiNGAM to linear non-Gaussian settings with hidden variables and shows that { {the causal order and the causal effect}} are both identifiable.
 Following their promising work, many researchers have accomplished work for causal discovery problems~\citep{shimizu2009estimation,shimizu2011directlingam,entner2011discovering,chen2013causality,salehkaleybar2020learning,wang2020high}.
 These articles assume non-Gaussianity, where all noise variables are non-Gaussian, except for~\citet{chen2013causality}, who considers the Gaussian confounder setting.
+Meanwhile, the use of non-Gaussianity to learn causal effects under hidden endogeneity is a common approach in econometrics.
+For example, \citet{cattaneo2012optimal} investigates the optimal inference problem with an IV when error variables are non-Gaussian.
+The research from~\citet{park2012handling} proposed that if the outcome error is Gaussian and the treatment is non-Gaussian, then the identification can be achieved by modeling the joint distribution of the endogenous regressor and the error term as a Gaussian copula.
 All of these researches reveal the potential of non-Gaussianity for identifying causal effects.